Music for Video Games

 My name is Patrick de Arteaga, music composer.
 I want to help you to create soundtracks for your video games, providing my own compositions which you can download for free, purchase for a low price; or making commissions so your game boasts of exclusive and original songs.

-On this site, you can find free music for video games, non-copyrighted royalty-free music, and issues related to the musical composition for games.
+On this site, you can find royalty free music for video games, non-copyrighted music, and issues related to the musical composition for games.

 What is the difference between popular music and video game music?